fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 Most of these articles are already open source.
 If you need a copy of the other ones, send me an email.

+**Delgado, F.**, Quinteros, M. Open vent volcanism unravelled with 22 years of data: a case study of the Villarrica lava lake.

 Revisiting the Liquiñe Ofqui Fault Zone seismotectonics: evidence for phantom earthquakes during the 2007 Aysén swarm with InSAR and teleseismic data.<br>
 **Delgado, F.**, Jara, J., Raimbault, B., Jolivet, R. In prep.